klahnakoski/mo-columns/README.md

 ## Problem

-We want a way to cheaply query a Petabyte of data a 10K times a day.
+We want a way to cheaply query a Petabyte of data at 10K times a day.

 * Target price: $250/day
 * Target latency: < 1 sec for full scan